Where to Stay on the Icefields Parkway: The Best Hotels and Lodges Along the Route

 Sunwapta Falls Rocky Mountain Lodge

-You'll especially love the location, ideal for taking a break amidst spectacular landscapes.
-The setting gives you a true sense of immersion in the forest, with easy access to nearby falls and scenic routes.
-You'll appreciate the quietness of the area and the simplicity of a place designed for travelers passing through.
-One thing is certain: this place is a must-visit!
+The location is a real highlight—ideal for a pause amid spectacular scenery.
+The forested surroundings create a true sense of immersion, with easy access to nearby falls and scenic roads.
+You’ll appreciate the area’s quiet and the simplicity of a place designed for travelers passing through.
+One thing’s for sure: this lodge is well worth a stop.

 To be sure of the accommodation that would make you happy, don't hesitate to look at the following table.
 It should give you a good hand before making your reservation.